colouring-cities/colouring-core/docs/setup-dev-environment.md

 ### :rainbow: Installing Colouring London

 Now clone the `colouring-london` codebase.

 ```bash
 git clone https://github.com/colouring-london/colouring-london.git
 ```

+**Note:** We assume here that you will clone the repo into the home directory of your Ubuntu installation.
+Watch out for later commands in this guide that assume the repo is located at `~/colouring-london` and modify the path if appropriate.

 ### :arrow_down: Installing Node.js